Donskoy cat

 The Donskoy cat, also known as Don Sphynx or Russian Hairless, is a hairless cat breed of Russian origin.
-It is not related to the better-known Sphynx cat, also known as the Canadian Hairless, whose characteristic hairlessness is caused by a recessive mutation in the keratin 71 gene.
+It is not related to the better-known Sphynx cat (Canadian Hairless) whose characteristic hairlessness is caused by a recessive mutation in the keratin 71 gene.
 The Donskoy's hairlessness, on the other hand, is caused by a dominant mutation.

 History

+The Donskoy breed is able to be traced back to one kitten.
 This breed started in 1987 with the discovery of a hairless cat in the Russian city of Rostov-on-Don by cat breeder Elena Kovaleva.
 She had rescued a blue tortoiseshell kitten, which she named Varvara.
 At around four months of age, the cat began to lose fur.
-Varvara mated with a local tomcat and produced a litter of kittens; these kittens are the founding stock of the Donskoy breed and were later outcrossed with European Shorthair cats.
+Varvara mated with a local tomcat and produced a litter of kittens.
+Some were born hairless, and the others started with hair but lost it like their mother.
+These kittens are the founding stock of the Donskoy breed and were later outcrossed with European Shorthair cats.

+Over time, breeders learned more about the Donskoy's hair loss gene.
+Unlike the recessive gene carried by the Sphynx, the Donskoy's gene is dominant.
+So, all cats with the gene either are born hairless or lose their coats as they grow.

-The Donskoy was first officially recognized by the World Cat Federation (WCF) in 1997 and by The International Cat Association (TICA) in 2005.
+The Donskoy was first officially recognized by the World Cat Federation (WCF) in 1987 and by The International Cat Association (TICA) in 2005.
 The standard of points describes the cat as being medium-sized and muscular, with large ears, almond shaped eyes and distinctive long, webbed toes.
 They require frequent grooming, in spite of their lack of coat.
-Over-bathing can cause the skin to become very oily.
+However, over-bathing can cause the skin to become very oily.

 The Peterbald breed was originally created by crossing Donskoy with Oriental Shorthair cats to create a hairless cat of Oriental-type.
 Matings between the Donskoy and the Peterbald are no longer permitted since 2000, and outcrossing is not permitted, except with the domestic shorthair, due to the effect of the Donskoy's dominant hairless mutation.

-Popularity of the Donskoy cat increased in large part due to 1997's Blockbuster film Austin Powers, where Mr. Bigglesworth was prominently featured.
+Breeding ban

+Since 2014, it is illegal in the Netherlands to breed with parent cats which bear genetic mutations or other physical abnormalities that cause health or welfare issues in their offspring.
+The lack of protective fur in hairless cats, such as the Donskoy, is one of these banned mutations in parent cats.

+Physical appearance

+The most striking physical characteristics of Donskoy cats is its hairlessness.
+Donskoys are medium sized, muscular cats in build.
+Their heads are triangular, with large ears and eyes which give Donskoys an elf-like appearance.
+Donskoy skin is very wrinkled, especially concentrated on the face, neck, chest, and the base of its tail.